serviceprototypinglab/cndbbench/README.md

         - Crate:
           - It is a cluster using docker.
 Create a cluster with crate is very easy.
            You must start 5 docker crate containers.
     Check that you have the correct configuration in config.json.
-The corrects host, ports, ...
+The corrects host, ports, ... and the correct test_name.
     - Test.

-      In Test.py add the methods insert_{database}.
-Where database in {mongo,crate,mysql,couch,postgres}
+        Run docker-compose up.
     - After:

       In the folder results is created a json file where you have the times for: